 I’ve seemed to have acquired a bit of a following about my gut health in Australia.
 Turns out, since I opened up about the bizarre bloating that suddenly started out of nowhere since I moved to Australia, many of you have been experiencing the same thing.

-So I started a Facebook group (which you can join here) because I know only too well how much of an awful experience it’s been but also so mentally damaging too.
+So I started a Gut Health Facebook group because I know only too well how much of an awful experience it’s been but also so mentally damaging too.

 No one really understands what it’s like to have a constant gut pain, that most people fob it off like it’s nothing.
 But it’s not.
 It’s probably more mentally damaging than anything as it can strip you of your confidence and more importantly of who you are.

 The main thing I’ve learnt especially over the last few years since I’ve been travelling a lot is that I only get this gut problem in Australia.
 It was only when I put it out there on our Instagram page that a lot of you started to come forward with your stories too.
 I couldn’t actually believe it’s even a thing.

 I can leave and go to other countries and be fine almost anywhere.
 So I realised it must be something down to the food and/or water.
 I’ve been to a lot of naturopaths, spent a fortune (we’re talking $1000’s) on every single possible thing out there to find out what was going on and still yet nothing.

 So I’m going to briefly talk about what happened to my gut over the last couple of months in America, Australia, England and more importantly when I came back from England to Australia just last week.

 Hopefully this might help you guys to reassure you that you are not alone and more importantly that it’s not in your head.

 Table of Contents